 This ending balance is the result of our college along with the district’s conservative approach with regards to spending.
 This institution has also followed a hiring strategy in which vacant positions left by retirees and resignations are fully evaluated and, in some cases, not fully replaced.
 This conservative approach will be of great benefit to our institution given our current financial environment due to COVID-19.
 Starting February 2021, the state will begin to defer monthly payments to colleges (IIID-25 pg9).
 The District is still responsible to pay for current obligations.
 This will most likely be paid with district reserves.
 Luckily, the district has a significant board approved contingency balance and will be able to fund these obligations for the foreseeable future (IIID-13 pg4).
 Also, the District has recently implemented a Supplemental Retirement Program where 75 district employees took advantage of this early retirement option.
 This will also help expenditure savings in the near future.
-The district is currently implementing a hiring freeze and will only fill positions on an as needed basis in the hopes to save $2,671,791 for the current fiscal year FY20.21 and could potentially save the district $8,637,818 over the next 3 years.
+The district is currently implementing a hiring hold and will only fill positions on an as-needed basis in the hopes to save $2,671,791 for the current fiscal year FY20.21 and potentially save the district $8,637,818 over the next 3 years.

-To date, cash balances have been sufficient to support District Operations.
+To date, cash balances have been sufficient to support district operations.
 The Board of Trustees has a policy of a minimum reserve equal to 12.5% of the general fund budget (IIID-13 pg4).
 The district fiscal team continuously reviews financial conditions, state funding levels, and provides timely, ongoing assessments of potential risks and opportunities.
 As of June 30, 2019, the district’s Unrestricted General Fund Balance was $ 41,412,351 (IIID-13 pg8).
 The district possesses sufficient insurance to cover potential risk exposure.
 It has established separate Self-Insurance Funds for two types of self-insurance activity: Workers’ Compensation and property and liability insurance.
 The district has a Risk Management department to ensure the risk management program meets all legal requirements and provides protection and/or insurance against loss, damage, or disability in accordance with the California Education Code.
 The district funds two Internal Service Funds, one for Workers’ Compensation (Fund 62) and one for property and liability (Fund 61), based on estimated amounts needed to pay prior year claims and current year premiums.
 The combined assets in these two funds as of June 30, 2019 amounted to $8,528,595 (IIID-13 pg67&70).

 Santa Ana College continues to plan for emergency or unforeseen needs.
 This planning process is evident in our annual Fund 13 planning process.
 This process begins once our year end close-out process is complete, and an accurate ending balance is known.
 Once this balance is known, the college begins drafting a plan to allocate funds to reflect our college budget priorities and our strategic plan.
 This includes (IIID-5) line items such as its required Institutional Contingency Reserve (for FY20.21 $1,257,404), facility emergencies and unforeseen needs (for FY20.21 $258,000), legal expenses (for FY 20.21 $50,000), and an investment in Distance Education brought about by COVID-19 (for FY20.21 $237,357).
 Once this plan is drafted by Administrative Services, it is then discussed and revised (if necessary) in President’s Cabinet and Planning & Budget.
+Funding from the federal government to address COVID-19 impacts helps the college recover loss revenue and cover new expenses related to COVID-19.
+This source of revenue helps SAC maintain financial stability and addressing needs caused by the pandemic.

 III.D.9.
 Analysis and Evaluation